sfvicente/RestApiBestPractices/Docs/DesignPrinciples.md

 <br>

-### URLs should be easily read and constructed by users
+### Always design URLs to be easily readable and user-friendly

 // TODO: add description